Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

     - BIOS boot medium lock
     - Intel Management Engine
 * [Boot into Dasharo Tools Suite](https://docs.dasharo.com/dasharo-tools-suite/documentation/#running)
-* Enter your DES credentials in DTS
+* Enter your DES subscription credentials
 * Select `Update Dasharo firmware` to check for updates
 * When asked to switch to Heads firmware, press `Y`
 * Proceed with the update steps as usual